AmarnathReddy1871/MEDHIX_AI/backend/README.md

-# Quantum PDF Chatbot Backend
+# MEDHIX AI Chatbot Backend

 A FastAPI-based backend that combines quantum computing with AI to provide enhanced PDF document search and retrieval capabilities.